whoek/scrumdog-binaries/Windows64bit/README.md

 ## Installation

-- Download `scrumdog.exe` to somewhere suitable on your machine
+- Download the `scrumdog.exe` file to somewhere suitable on your machine
 - Run it via Command Line

 ## Environment